-4.9.2 Adjusting parameters in the SA plot
+4.8.2 Adjusting parameters in the SA plot

-The SA Plot has several features that allow modification of calibration region parameters, updating of SA Plot stability index lines, and updating DEM map view saturation and stability index themes.
+The SA Plot has several features that allow modification of calibration region parameters, updating of SA Plot stability index lines, and updating DEM maps of saturation and stability index themes.
 Viewing of landslide and cell statistics for calibration regions is described in Section 4.10.
-These features may be selected as menu items from the SinMap menu when the SA Plot is active.
-Alternatively, they may be accessed more conveniently from a popup menu made available by clicking the right mouse button when the mouse cursor is located within the SA Plot window.
-Three menu items are used for parameter adjustment procedures from within the SA Plot.
+These features may be accessed by clicking the buttons on the SA Plot window.